UNDERSTANDING YOUR BUSINESS

-The Corporate Team specialises in large and small corporate projects and provide experienced advice on all aspects of Property Development, Finance, Company Structures, Business Acquisitions, Commercial Leases, Subdivisions, Forestry, Corporate Governance and Business Law.
+Specialising in large and small business-related projects and providing experienced advice on all aspects of Property Development, Finance, Company Structures, Business Acquisitions, Commercial Leases, Subdivisions, Forestry, Governance and Business Law.

-The Corporate Team is just as comfortable briefing the company directors as they are putting the small print together.
+Additionally, we are just as comfortable briefing the company directors as we are putting the small print together.

-To learn more about the corporate team members and how they can help you click on their profile links below.
+To learn more about our team members and how they can help you click on their profile links below.

 AWS Legal is proud to introduce a dedicated Private Client Team to meet the personal needs of our clients.

-AWS Legal offers clients access to advice at more locations than any other southern South Island firm and an expanded range of services, covering property, business, agribusiness and dispute resolution.
+AWS Legal offers access to advice at more locations than any other southern South Island firm – including spanning across Southland, Invercargill and surrounds.
+Offering an expanded range of services covering property, business, agribusiness and dispute resolution, we’re the go-to experts in the field.

 AWS Legal Private Client service includes: